Aqua0A/wiicards/README.md

+# This project is basically dead - there's a version but it's a bit odd, maybe one day.

 # wiicards
 A Balatro mod based around all things Wii.
 Created by Aqua0 & groundship

 # Issues

-With the multiplayer mod (https://github.com/Balatro-Multiplayer/BalatroMultiplayer) and Crptid (https://github.com/MathIsFun0/Cryptid) The title screen bugs and the cards (for the title) aren't positioned correctly, working on a fix
+With the multiplayer mod (https://github.com/Balatro-Multiplayer/BalatroMultiplayer) and Cryptid (https://github.com/MathIsFun0/Cryptid) The title screen bugs and the cards (for the title) aren't positioned correctly, working on a fix

 # it doesn't exist